tm-web-dev/learn-react/README.md

 Every time a component re-renders, all the functions inside it are recreated.
 If you pass a recreated function to a child component, it can cause unnecessary re-renders, even if the function behaves the same. useCallback helps you avoid this by "caching" the function and only recreating it if its dependencies change.

 ## useEffect React Hook

+useEffect is a React Hook that lets you synchronize a component with an external system.

+The useEffect hook in React is used to handle side effects in your components, such as fetching data, updating the DOM, or setting up subscriptions.
+It's called inside a functional component to manage tasks that happen outside of the React rendering process.

 ## useRef React Hook

+useRef is a React Hook that lets you reference a value that’s not needed for rendering.

+The useRef hook in React is used to create a reference to a DOM element or a value that persists across renders without causing the component to re-render when it changes.
+It's a handy tool for accessing and manipulating DOM elements directly or keeping track of mutable values.

 # What is Fiber in React?